padajar/padajar.github.io/_posts/2021-05-18-scootin-and-zoomin.md

 The A6 model has a few upgrades — anti-rattle technology, somewhat bigger, a refreshed paint design.
 Last year I used it for all of my daily commutes to the economics department.
 This year, it’s seen much more use as my grocery transportation device; imagine a canvas bag hanging on each side of the handle, and me scooting (very slowly) back home :)

 Scooters have their advantages over bikes.
 They’re much easier to store; I can just bring it inside classrooms, without needing to lock it up.
 They’re much lighter, easier to maintain, and can fold down really small.
-The biggest benefit of a bike is that they are much more professional than scooters and that travel faster than scooters.
+The biggest benefit of a bike is that they are much more professional than scooters and that they travel faster than scooters.
 (But scooters are faster than you think!
 I usually travel about two to three times walking speed.)

 A few weeks ago, I decided to [stay in Cambridge for the foreseeable future](https://mitadmissions.org/blogs/entry/leaning-in/).
 And so I started thinking about upgrading my transportation; after all, I *probably* shouldn’t be the grad student who scooters everywhere.
 With people graduating and leaving the area, I figured that there must be someone approximately my height who was selling their bike.
 I procrastinated on thesis work by scrolling through Craigslist and Facebook Marketplace to see what was for sale.
 And then, I found *the one*.